Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Automatic updates is another important benefit of cloud computing.
 It refers to the ability of the cloud service provider to automatically update the software, tools, and other components that make up the cloud environment, without requiring manual intervention or downtime.<br>

-In cloud computing, automatic updates provide several key benefits for organizations.
+Automatic updates provide several key benefits for organizations.
 First, they help organizations stay up-to-date with the latest features and security patches, reducing the risk of vulnerabilities or attacks.
 Additionally, they help organizations avoid the time and costs associated with manual updates, and ensure that the cloud environment is always running optimally.<br>

 Moreover, automatic updates in cloud computing allow organizations to take advantage of new technologies and capabilities more quickly and efficiently, without having to go through a lengthy procurement and implementation process.
 This can help organizations stay ahead of the competition and increase their overall competitiveness.<br>